 - Fresh red chiles: this is an optional ingredient in the cookbook.
 Noubess hot and spicy sauce replaced the fresh chiles.

 - Lemon juice: a secret ingredient that is sure to elevate the taste of your food.
 It is a must-have fresh lemon.

 - Coconut milk: this will help thickens the sauce.
 Don’t substitute this ingredient.

 How to make Coconut Fish Curry

-From cleaning the fish to cooking it in a delicious and creamy sauce, this recipe comes together in less than one hour.
+This recipe comes together in less than one hour, from cleaning the fish to cooking it in a delicious and creamy sauce.

 Clean and rinse the fish, then season it with salt.
 Heat the oil in a medium pan, and brown the fish.
 Set it aside and keep warm.
 In the same oil, fry onion until brown.

 Add the garlic and then stir; cook for 1 minute, then ass the curry powder, tomato paste: chiles, and lemon juice.
 Mix well and continue stirring to prevent the mixture from burning—Cook for 2 to 3 minutes.